Does Physical Therapy Really Work? When to know when you need to go!

 To the above point, in some instances, you might have a hunch that PT in New York is your only option.
 If that sounds like you, give us a call right now, and we’d be happy to chat about whether you’re an ideal candidate for our physical therapy in New York.

 Additionally, the answer to “does physical therapy work?” is frequently “yes” when you get a referral from your doctor.
 Why?
 Because physical therapists are highly skilled, vastly knowledgable healthcare providers that do their best work alongside other practitioners in different fields.
 The more medical history your PT has, the more nuanced and specific your treatments plans and exercises can be.

 All the same, you might still want to cut out the middle man and visit a PT in New York directly.
-While this proactive approach is commendable–and even suggestable in many scenarios–some insurance policies don’t cover your costs for PT in New York without a prescription.
+Is physical therapy covered by insurance?
+While this proactive approach is commendable–and even suggestable in many scenarios–some insurance policies don’t cover physical therapy in New York without a prescription.
 So, a doctor’s visit might be necessary to receive the care at the most affordable rate.

 Who is an Ideal Candidate for PT in New York?